honungsburk/kombo-tutorial/README.md

  * If a step is Bad it means the parser failed.
 It contains the new state of the parser,
  * and a problem that describes what went wrong.
  *
- * The bag is a data structure that contains all the problems that happened during the
+ * The bag is a data structure containing all the problems during the
- * parsing and what order.
+ * parsing and in what order they occured.
 It is used to generate error messages.
  */
 export type Bad<PROBLEM> = {
   readonly kind: "Bad";